Tuesday, 29 August 2017

 The release of the F102 coincided with significant changes at Auto-Union.
 In 1964 Mercedes-Benz, which had an 87% share in the company, sold its shareholding to Volkswagen.
 Mercedes-Benz had largely been a 'hands off' shareholder, rarely interfering with Auto-Union except to divest the company of DKWs loss making motorcycle arm to Zweirad Union.
 Volkswagen however was keen to make changes at Auto-Union.

 Plans were already well underway on the F102's successor, including trials of a new 1300cc two-stroke engine.
-Two-stroke auto engines offered a number of natural advantages.
-Being simple in design with few moving parts, they were cheap to build and easy to maintain, required little maintenance, delivered high power for their size and had low fuel consumption.
+Two-stroke auto engines offered a number of natural advantages, being simple in design with few moving parts, they were cheap to build and easy to maintain, delivered high power for their size and had low fuel consumption.
 However, these advantages were progressively eroded as the displacement of the engines increased.
 The F102's 1176cc engine had skated along the limits of two-stoke efficiency.
 The 1300cc engine however did not.
 To deliver the anticipated horsepower increase, combustive efficiency was compromised.
 This could be compensated for with fuel injection, but that increased fuel consumption.
-The natural limits of the two-stroke had been reached.

 Volkswagen were not prepared to invest in further two-stroke research so they replaced DKW's two-stroke with a Mercedes-Benz 1700cc four cylinder four-stroke engine.
 Subtle changes were also made in the styling, such as introducing rectangular headlights.